 Sources: Credit Suisse and The New America High Income Fund, Inc.

-* Returns are historical and are calculated by determining the percentage change in NAV or market value with all distributions reinvested.
+* Returns are historical and are calculated by determining the percentage change stock price or NAV with all distributions reinvested.
 Distributions are assumed to be reinvested at prices obtained under the Fund's dividend reinvestment plan.
 Because the Fund's shares may trade at either a discount or premium to the Fund's NAV per share, returns based upon the stock price and dividends will tend to differ from those derived from the underlying change in NAV and dividends.
-The variance between the Fund's total return based on stock price and dividends and the total return based on the Fund's NAV and dividends is due to the narrowing of the stock price discount to the NAV over the period.
+The variance between the Fund's total return based on stock price and dividends and the total return based on the Fund's NAV and dividends is due to the narrowing of the stock price discount to the NAV over the last year.

 Market Review

-The high yield market returned 2.74% in the six months ended June 30, 2024, according to the Credit Suisse High Yield Index.
+The high yield market returned 7.94% in the year ended December 31, 2024, according to the Credit Suisse High Yield Index.

 Portfolio Review

-Security selection in the energy industry was beneficial, partly due to Venture Global, a low-cost provider of American liquified natural gas (LNG).
-The company is developing multiple LNG export facilities in Louisiana using modular, mid-scale liquefaction technology, enabling significantly lower cost of development and shorter development timelines.
-With its demonstrated track record of contracting and executing construction of large-scale projects that are backed by long-term contracts with solid customers, we believe Venture Global could migrate to investment-grade status as it matures.
+Within the energy industry, Venture Global, a low-cost provider of American liquified natural gas (LNG), was a notable contributor.
+With its demonstrated track record of contracting and executing the construction of large-scale projects that are backed by long-term contracts with solid customers, Venture Global is rapidly developing into one of the largest LNG companies in the world.
+Additionally, the company is expected to migrate to investment-grade status as it matures.

-The portfolio's investments in cable operators were the primary detractor from relative results, largely due to the holdings of Altice France.
-In September 2023, the company and bondholders reached an agreement that Altice would sell assets and pay down debt at par.
-However, in March 2024 the Company aggressively moved pending asset sales to an unrestricted subsidiary and threatened to withhold the sale proceeds from creditors unless bondholders took a haircut to their claims.
-Formation of bondholder groups may lead to greater disagreement among the company's creditors.
-Although we believe a bankruptcy filing is not in the best interest of creditors or the company's owner, Patrick Drahi, we cannot rule out the possibility of a coercive debt exchange at severe discounts to par.
-We continue to monitor the situation closely and believe an agreement under which bondholders will receive a higher value for their holdings than current prices may be achievable.
+Selection among cable operators weighed on relative results, largely due to the portfolio's holdings of Altice France.
+After conciliatory meetings with investors in September 2023 to sell assets and pay down debt at par, in March the company aggressively moved pending asset sales to an unrestricted subsidiary and threatened to withhold the proceeds from the asset sales from creditors unless bondholders took a haircut to their claims.
+Although we believe a bankruptcy filing is not in the best interest of creditors and the company's owner, Patrick Drahi, we cannot rule out a coercive debt exchange at significant discounts to par.
+The company reported weak 3Q24 results, putting additional pressure on credit metrics.

 Outlook